 Fishing is strictly regulated to manage the marine life and visitors must pay a US$6 Green Tax per person per day.
 If you love the ocean then the Maldives is the place to be.

 Highlights including sailing trips and diving alongside turtles and whale sharks.
 You can also absolutely visit the Maldives as a solo traveller.
 It’s not just for honeymooners!

 It’s no secret that Norway is one of the world’s top sustainable travel destinations.
 Going green for the planet is heavily imbued in Norwegian culture, not just its tourism sector.

 The country has one of the most efficient recycling systems in the world and you’re rewarded for returning bottles and aluminium cans after use.
 In Norway, travel is about clean, green and authentic experiences.

-Visitors can enjoy breathtaking train journeys, zero-emission electric ferries in the fjords and soon stay at Svart, the world’s most eco-friendly hotel (opening in 2022)!
+Visitors can enjoy breathtaking train journeys, zero-emission electric ferries in the fjords and soon stay at Svart, the world’s most eco-friendly hotel!

 Finland has been named the happiest country in the world for three years running which is perhaps attributed to its deep respect for nature.

 Recently, Visit Finland launched a new Sustainable Travel Finland programme to help travel companies and regions across the country make more ethical choices in their businesses.
 This initiative was set up to preserve some of the country’s most precious wildlife.